maaeedee/HSA-clust-Hybrid-Siamese-Artchitecture/README.md

 ----------
 There are following files in this repository:
+* `download_datasets.py`: Download public datasets (Geolife or T-drive) and save them into the provided directory.
 * `data_augmentation.py`: Generates the augmented GPS trajectory from raw GPS trajectories
 * `utils_pre.py`: Includes functions which is required to organize the data into the proper shape and type.
 * `utils_deep.py`: Includes functions which is used to create triplets for the deep model.